iotaledger/susee-streams-poc/README.md

     * Attaches the *Streams* packages received from the *Sensor* applications to the tangle
   * Forwards remote control commands from the *x86/PC Sensor* or *Management Console* to the Sensor applications
   * Forwards command confirmations from Sensor applications to the *x86/PC Sensor* or *Management Console*
-  * Imitates processes
-    * in the SUSEE Application Server (*Sensor Processing*) and
-    * processes used by the initialization software that performs the Sensor *Initialization*
 * [ESP32 Sensor](sensor/main-rust-esp-rs)<br>
   * Imitates the processes running in the smart meter (a.k.a. *Sensor*)
   * Runs on ESP32-C3 devices
   * Can be remote controlled by the *x86/PC Sensor*
 * [streams-poc-lib](sensor/streams-poc-lib)<br>
-  * provides C bindings for most functionalities of the *ESP32 Sensor*
+  * Provides C bindings for most functionalities of the *ESP32 Sensor*
-  * can be used with Espressifs ESP-IDF build process for ESP32-C3 devices
+  * Can be used with Espressifs ESP-IDF build process for ESP32-C3 devices
-  * includes a test application written in C to test the library functionality using a WIFI socket instead of a LoRaWAN connection
+  * Includes a test application written in C to test the library functionality using a WIFI socket instead of a LoRaWAN connection
   * Provides most features of the *ESP32 Sensor* via its library interface
 * [LoraWan AppServer Mockup Tool](lora-app-srv-mock)<br>
+  * Acts as *Application Server Connector* for the *streams-poc-lib* test application
-  * test tool to receive & send binary packages from/to the streams-poc-lib test application via a socket connection and transmit these packages to the *IOTA-Bridge* via its `lorawan-rest` API functions.
+  * Receives & sends binary packages from/to the streams-poc-lib test application via a socket connection and transmits these packages to the *IOTA-Bridge* via its `lorawan-rest` API functions.
-  * a real world service would run on the LoRaWAN Application Server (or tightly connected to it).
+  * A real world service would run on the LoRaWAN Application Server (or tightly connected to it).
-    Like this test tool it would transceive binary packages from a LoRaWan connection to the *IOTA-Bridge*.
 * [x86/PC Sensor](sensor/main-rust)<br>
   * Runs on x86/PC
   * Used to send commands to the *ESP32 Sensor* or *streams-poc-lib* test app